 California Attorney General.
 The California Attorney General ("CAG") previously issued an investigative subpoena seeking information with respect to our Acceptance Now business practices (now part of the Preferred Lease segment).
 The request for documents and information was sought in connection with a broader investigation of the lease-to-own industry in California.
 Since receiving such demand, we have cooperated with the CAG in connection with its investigation and made several productions of requested documents.
 In March 2020, the CAG put forth proposed settlement terms to address alleged violations of California law.
-The proposed settlement terms include civil penalties, disgorgement of certain revenues, additional training requirements, and recommended changes to Acceptance Now business practices.
-We believe that our business practices are in compliance with California law and are continuing to discuss resolution of the inquiry with the CAG.
+After several rounds of negotiations, in September 2020, the CAG proposed revised terms.
+In both cases, the proposed settlement terms include civil penalties, disgorgement of certain revenues, additional training requirements, and recommended changes to Acceptance Now business practices.
+We believe that our business practices are in compliance with

+California law and are continuing to discuss resolution of the inquiry with the CAG.
 At this point, while we cannot predict the ultimate outcome, we do not believe any such outcome will have a material impact on our condensed consolidated financial statements.